 - 1991 Ford F350 Grass/Brush Fire vehicle with 250 gallon water tank and 18HP Briggs & Stratton V-Twin pump

 The quality of the equipment, level of training, and available water supply allows the department to help property owners save money in the form of lowered fire insurance rates.
-The current fire insurance rating for the City of Otsego is 4, while Otsego Township is 5, which is very good for our size of community.
+The current fire insurance rating (ISO) for the City of Otsego/Otsego Township is 4/4X, which is very good for a community our size.

-The department is comprised of 30 members who are paid for each call to which they are able to respond.
+The department is comprised of five part-time Fire Officers who have administrative responsibilities in addition to responding to calls for service; up to 29 paid-on-call Firefighters, who respond to calls for service when they are available; and 1 full-time Firefighter/Lieutenant, who works a regularly scheduled Monday through Friday 8AM to 5PM shift, who is available to promptly respond to emergencies, as well as handle administrative duties and public outreach.
 Members of the department are required to attend training sessions twice a month.
 The Otsego Fire Department is always accepting applications.
 Individuals interested in joining the department may contact City Hall or download and complete the application here or at the top of this page.
 Completed applications should be submitted to Otsego City Hall.
 Experience is not required, and if hired, training is provided.
 New personnel are hired after a lengthy process involving interviews, background checks, physical agility tests, and a thorough physical examination by an occupational medicine clinic at Allegan General Hospital.

 The Otsego Fire Department and Rescue participates in numerous charitable activities throughout the year.
 We participate is safety days, raise donated funds to purchase additional equipment, and annually hold a Halloween candy check at the Fire Station.
 Tours of the Fire Station and fire safety programs are provided to children and school groups.
 Most anyone who has attended Otsego Public Schools remembers the fire safety program in October during Fire Prevention Month.
 Each year this program is provided to hundreds of school and pre-school children to help educate them about the dangers of fire.
 If you are interested in scheduling one of these programs, please call 269-694-4390.